-The director of the Center for Economic Education is a faculty member in SCSU’s Department of Economics and the Center has one staffperson and a group of undergraduate student assistants.
-The Center is an affiliate of the Minnesota Council on Economic Education (MCEE) and the National Council on Economic Education (NCEE).
+The director of the Center for Economic Education is a faculty member in SCSU’s Department of Geography and Planning.
+The Center is an affiliate of the Minnesota Council on Economic Education (MCEE) and the Council on Economic Education (CEE).

 The Center’s mission is to help develop a well informed and economically literate citizenry in Central Minnesota.
 To that end, we organize, develop, and conduct economic education activities designed to bring about a deeper understanding of our economic system and effective, sensible economic decisions.
 These activities include the annual Winter Institute, the Heartland Economics Challenge, in-service and pre-service for-credit workshops, short courses, and traditional courses in Economics for K-12 educators.
 The Center also offers a variety of non-credit workshops and programs that appeal to broader audiences.